py2ai/py2ai.github.io/_posts/2020-10-29-How-to-make-a-simple-cache-server-to-broadcast-drone-video.md

 - Python
 - Networking
 - Drone
-title: A simple cache-server to broadcast video to clients
+- Socket Programming
+title: How to Build a Cache Server to Broadcast Drone Video to Multiple Clients
 ---